 Sustainable Healing for Teens and Families

-At Newport Academy, our clinical professionals provide innovative solutions to maladaptive behaviors generated, triggered, or exacerbated by underlying mental health issues.
-Our clinical model is designed to help teens reveal and heal the reasons behind self-destructive behaviors, whether that’s substance abuse, eating disorders, or device/screen overuse.
-To guide teens and families to sustainable recovery, our comprehensive and integrated approach addresses the trauma and attachment wounds underlying mental health and co-occurring disorders.
+Teen device management is only one aspect of Newport’s whole-person approach to treatment.
+Our clinical model is designed to help teens reveal and heal the reasons behind self-destructive behaviors, whether that’s device/screen overuse, substance abuse, eating disorders, or other co-occurring disorders or process addictions.
+To guide teens and families to sustainable recovery, our comprehensive and integrated approach addresses the trauma and attachment wounds underlying these mental health conditions.

-Therefore, individualized treatment plans may includes clinical modalities such as Cognitive Behavioral Therapy, Attachment-Based Family Therapy, and Dialectical Behavioral Therapy.
-In addition, experiential approaches are effective in helping teens to heal the root causes of digital dependence and create a balanced relationship with technology.
-Experiential modalities such as Adventure Therapy, Equine-Assisted Therapy, and creative arts therapies give teens the opportunity to engage in offline self-expression and identity building, while nurturing IRL connections and collaboration.
+Individualized treatment plans at Newport include clinical modalities such as Cognitive Behavioral Therapy, Attachment-Based Family Therapy, and Dialectical Behavioral Therapy.
+In addition, experiential modalities such as Adventure Therapy, Equine-Assisted Therapy, and creative arts therapies give teens the opportunity to engage in offline self-expression and identity building, while nurturing IRL connections and collaboration.

 Contact Us To Learn More

 Newport Academy specializes in equipping teens with the skills and self-knowledge to address the maladaptive behaviors, underlying causes, and negative consequences associated with internet gaming, social media engagement, and other problematic device mismanagement and digital overuse.